One Method to Solve All House Robber Problems on LeetCode

 Prerequisites

-Before reading this article, you should learn:
+Before reading this article, you need to first study:

-Let's start our analysis with the first problem.
+Let's start with the first problem.

 House Robber I

-Please write an algorithm to calculate the maximum amount of cash you can rob without triggering the alarm.
+Write an algorithm to calculate the maximum amount of cash you can rob without triggering the alarm.
 The function signature is as follows:

 int rob(int[] nums);